 Do not play with, point with, or spear your food with chopsticks.
 You may, though, very occasionally see Japanese surreptitiously spear a particularly slippery morsel.

-Do not leave your food, especially rice.
+Make an effort not to leave food, especially rice.
 You can usually control the amount of rice you receive and can always have more.
 If you have ever grown rice the Japanese way, which is time-consuming and laborious, you will appreciate why they tend not to leave even one grain.

 The Japanese often like to start a meal with a toast and, just beforehand, you will be plied with an alcoholic drink.
 Even if you do not drink, accept it and at the toast make a gesture of drinking it.
 A clear refusal of anything, especially at a time of enjoyment, is a bit jarring to Japanese sensibilities.
 However, going through the motions is perfectly acceptable.

-It is polite to say Itadakimasu once before eating or drinking, and Gochiso sama deshita to your host or the restaurant’s staff after finishing your meal.
+It is polite to say Itadakimasu (a humble-honorific meaning “to receive” ) once before eating or drinking, and Gochiso sama deshita (“It was a feast”) to your host or the restaurant’s staff after finishing your meal.

 Refrain from blowing your nose in front of other people and only use paper tissues for the purpose.
 If you cannot help having a blow or need to sneeze turn your back on your Japanese counterpart.
 When face to face a dainty dab or wipe is not considered rude.

 Walking and eating in Japan

 Japanese tend not to eat while walking along or standing around on the street.
 However, it is acceptable to drink while standing aside a vending machine.
 Eating and drinking on local trains, but not long distance express trains, is also frowned upon.

 When riding on trains and buses turn your mobile/cell phone to silent mode and do not use it for conversation.
 Text messaging, though, is not considered a problem and you will see many Japanese furiously tapping away.